 Again, it’s another step of the process that might seem groan-worthy or even unnecessary in the heat of the moment.
 But it can save a lot of hassles and miscommunications down the line.

-Once all stakeholders are in agreement and your project charter is approved, your project sponsor will sign and date the charter.
+Once all stakeholders are in agreement to approve your project charter, your project sponsor will sign and date the charter.
 Then you’re ready to move into the next steps of the process: planning and executing your project, all while adhering to your original charter.

 Wrike is here for every project phase